Clements High School: Counter-Strike map controversy

 In 2007, one day following the Virginia Tech shooting, the school received a phone call from a parent who complained that her child was playing a PC game involving shooting and killing people in an animated map of the school.
 Following the call, school officials promptly discovered the website where a 17-year-old alumni was distributing the map as a mod for Counter-Strike.
-Police searched his home under consent from her mother.
+Police searched his home under consent from his mother.
 They found nothing illegal, but confiscated five decorative swords and ordered the boy to erase the game and maps from his computer.
 Although he was not charged for the incident, he was subsequently transferred to an alternative education center.
 The incident caused a rift within the districts board of trustees, with some suggesting that the district's reaction was overwrought.
-It also angered the local Chinese-American community, of which the boy and his family were apart of.
+It also angered the local Chinese-American community, to which the boy and his family belonged.

 Cyber-bullying

-Clements, along with the other Fort Bend High Schools of Elkins and Dulles, was subject to an act of cyber terrorism when a list titled Whimsical Girls of FBISD was posted on Facebook in April 2010.
+Clements, along with the other Fort Bend High Schools of Elkins and Dulles, was subject to an act of cyberterrorism when a list titled Whimsical Girls of FBISD was posted on Facebook in April 2010.
 The list named several female students from the three high schools with graphic detail of promiscuous acts that the girls performed, locations of the acts, as well as severe name calling.
 While some described this as tattle-taling, others argued that the list was a direct form of verbal assault and demanded the expulsion of the offender who posted the list.

+2011 senior prank

+On May 13, 2011, 16 students at Clements broke into the school.
+The group was attempting to move chairs set in place for AP testing from the gym to the roof of the school as a senior prank.
+The security alarm tripped during this and police were promptly dispatched, where they saw the group of men running away.
+They were able to detain some of them and decipher what had occurred.
+Three students - Brian Warshauer (who was also charged with possession of a controlled substance), Ali Lilani, and Taylor Ashford - were charged with burglary, evading arrest, and engaging in organized criminal activity.
+The charges were eventually reduced to just criminal trespassing.
+One of the students, Brian Yu, managed to flee but turned himself in the following day.
+He was sentenced to six years probation and 24 hours of community service, among other conditions, after a one-day trial in June 2013.
+12 other students also turned themselves in, with 11 of them agreeing plea in July 2011 to be on probation.
+Additionally, the 11 students were forced to walk around Clements High School with signs around their neck reading "What I did was a crime not a prank," for four hours.
+Many parents and students believed the punishment to be too excessive.